 Spider Riders (1)

-The previous session the PCs had a fight against a small patrol from the Canopy Drummers (batiri goblins) and had emerged victorious.
-They tried to put some distance before nightfall, between themselves and their goblin foes, and had crossed into another tribe’s territory.
-This, apparently did not suffice to deter pursuit, or at least, from some fast-moving skirmishers: Spider Riders.
+The previous session had the PCs in a fight against a small patrol from the Canopy Drummers (batiri goblins) and they had emerged victorious.
+Next, they tried to put some distance before nightfall between themselves and their goblin foes, and had crossed into another tribe’s territory.
+This, apparently, did not suffice to deter pursuit, or at least not from some fast-moving skirmishers: Spider Riders.

 The 2 remaining spiders failed to catch anybody with their webs.
 The goblins threw venom-dipped javelins and one downed Kalohan and the other wounded Philleas.
 However, the adventurers still clearly had the advantage after these first exchanges and they finished the skirmishers despite their annoying shoot-and-hide tactics.

-A few antitoxin vials and healing spells from the cleric later and the PCs were ready to go.
+A few antitoxin vials and healing spells from the cleric later and the PCs were good to go.

 The Mantis Warrior

-On top of a huge fallen tree stood a Giant Mantis, eerily still (2).
+On top of a huge fallen tree stood a Giant Mantis.
+Eerily still (2).
 Already upset with her recent encounter with giant spiders, Kalohan immediately hurled a fire bolt at the thing.
 The Giant Mantis dashed towards the PCs but their combined attacks forced its transformation into its true form, that of a disgusted-looking goblin shaman.
-The latter didn’t wasted time and transformed back into his more threatening Mantis shape and attacked savagely Philleas with spiked forelegs and bite.
+The latter didn’t wasted time and transformed back into his more threatening Mantis-Shape and attacked savagely Philleas with spiked forelegs and ferocious bite.

 The Mantis Warrior proved to be a worthy adversary but he was alone against 4.
-His wild shape once again used up, he tried to flee but the adventurers shot him in the back and he died.
+His wild shape once again used up, he tried to flee but the adventurers shot him in the back and killed him.

 Should have killed that dude the first time